danielg0004/LunaInterpreter/README.md

-# Minimalistic language Interpreter
+# Luna: A Minimalistic Interpreter
-An interpreter for a simple programming language with the following features:
+A from-scratch interpreter for a simple programming language implemented in Python.

-1. **Variables** (the identifiers must be lowercase strings) for any non-negative integers
+# Key Features & Implementation Details
+1. **Parsing:** Implemented a tokenizer and parser to handle statement types
-2. Implementation of shunting-yard algorithm for evaluation of complex expressions
+2. **Evaluation:** Uses the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) for handling the evaluation of complex arithmetic expressions
-5. Control flow through conditionals
-6. **Function definition**, function calls, and **recursivity**
+3. **Control flow:** Supports conditional statements
+4. **Functions:** Allows user-defined functions, calls with limited scope, and **recursion**
+5. **Variables:** Includes a hash map for variable storage and lookup

 # How to use
 Requires Python 3.10+.